What is the Esperal alcohol implant?

 When can the alcohol implant not be used - contraindications

-- State of intoxication - consumption of beverages and products containing alcohol is prohibited for 24 hours before the procedure
+- State of intoxication - consumption of alcohol and products containing alcohol is prohibited for a minimum of 24 hours before the procedure

-- Severe heart diseases - heart failure, coronary artery disease, advanced or unstable cardiac conditions
+- Severe heart diseases - heart failure, coronary artery disease, advanced cardiac conditions

-- Mental disorders - schizophrenia, psychotic episodes, suicide attempts, other serious mental illnesses
+- Mental disorders - schizophrenia, psychotic episodes, suicide attempts in medical history

 - Severe liver or kidney failure